danikiyasseh/RTLP/README.md

-# Automated Multilingual Captioning of Cardiac Signals
+# Multilingual Captioning of Cardiac Signals

-This is an implementation of the experiments conducted in the manuscript: "Automated Multilingual Captioning of Cardiac Signals via a Deep Neural Network".
+This is an implementation of the experiments conducted in the manuscript: "Let Your Heart Speak in its Mother Tongue: Multilingual Captioning of Cardiac Signals".

 This implementation includes:
-1. Source code to pre-train the decoder using RTLP, and various other methods (e.g., MARGE, ELECTRA)
+1. Source code to pre-train a decoder network using RTLP, and various other methods (e.g., MARGE, MLM)
-2. Source code to pre-train the encoder using supervised learning
+2. Source code to pre-train an encoder network using supervised learning
-3. Source code to perform cardiac signal captioning
+3. Source code to perform multilingual cardiac signal captioning (in 7 languages!)
-4. Source code to evaluate and visualize the results
+4. Source code to evaluate and visualize the results (BLEU, ROUGE, etc.)

 # Requirements